-The goal of this research is to study the acquisition, retention, mastery, integration, transfer, and practice of knowledge; understand the social, political, economic, and systemic ecosystem of education; and to use these findings to build next-generation learning systems to transform education at all levels: pK-12, higher, and professional.
+The goal of this research is to study the acquisition, retention, mastery, integration, transfer, and practice of knowledge; understand the social, political, economic, and systemic ecosystem of education; and to use these findings to build next-generation learning systems to transform education at all levels: pK12, higher education, and workplace learning.

 John Gabrieli, the Grover Hermann Professor in Health Sciences and Technology and Professor of Brain and Cognitive Sciences, director of the Athinoula A. Martinos Imaging Center, and a member of the McGovern Institute, serves as the director of MITili.